dotnet/docs/docs/core/diagnostics/dotnet-stack.md

 ## dotnet-stack ps

- Lists the dotnet processes that stack traces can be collected from. dotnet-stack version 7 and later versions also display the command-line arguments that each process was started with, if available.
+ Lists the dotnet processes that stack traces can be collected from.
+ `dotnet-stack` version 6.0.320703 and later versions also display the command-line arguments that each process was started with, if available.

 ### Synopsis